IntersectMBO/cardano-node/doc/getting-started/install.md

 Checkout the latest version of cardano-node

-    git fetch --all --tags
+    git fetch --all --recurse-submodules --tags
     git tag
     git checkout tags/<TAGGED VERSION>

+#### Configure the build options

+We turn off compiler optimisations, and explicitly use the GHC version that we installed earlier.
+This avoids possible problems with prevously installed versions of GHC.

+    cabal configure -O0 -w ghc-8.10.2

+Update the local project file to use the VRF library that you installed earlier.

+    echo "package cardano-crypto-praos" >>  cabal.project.local
+    echo "  flags: -external-libsodium-vrf" >>  cabal.project.local

 #### Build and install the node

-Build and install the node with `cabal`,
+Build the node and CLI with `cabal`,

     cabal build all

+Install the newly built node and CLI commands.

+    cabal install all --bindir ~/.local/bin

-Copy the executables files to the `.local/bin` directory.
+If this doesn't work, you can manually copy the executable files to the `~/.local/bin` directory.
 Replace the place holder <TAGGED VERSION> with your targeted version:

     cp -p dist-newstyle/build/x86_64-linux/ghc-8.10.2/cardano-node-<TAGGED VERSION>/x/cardano-node/build/cardano-node/cardano-node ~/.local/bin/

     cp -p dist-newstyle/build/x86_64-linux/ghc-8.10.2/cardano-cli-<TAGGED VERSION>/x/cardano-cli/build/cardano-cli/cardano-cli ~/.local/bin/

-Check the version installed:
+Check the version that has been installed:

     cardano-cli --version

-If you need to update to a newer version repeat this process.
+Repeat the process when you need to update to a new version

 **Note:** It might be necessary to delete the `db`-folder \(the database-folder\) before running an updated version of the node.